Frank L. Howley: Commandant of the U.S. Sector of Berlin

 As director of OMG Berlin Sector, he served as Deputy Commandant and G5 to several commanders of the U.S. Berlin garrison.
 These were generals Floyd L. Parks, James M. Gavin, Ray W. Barker, Frank A. Keating, Cornelius E. Ryan (no relation to the renowned Irish journalist and author), and William Hesketh.
 But it was Howley's presence during these first two years that imbued stability in the U.S. sector despite the constant rotation of U.S. commander.
 The reasons for this were two-fold: first, Howley's expertise was in Military Government.
 His several superiors, however, were combat soldiers, who often lacked the experience and vision in dealing with civil affairs or in governing Berlin.
 And secondly, except for Keating, all of his predecessors averaged a stay of less than three and a half months in Berlin.
 General Lucius D. Clay promoted Howley to Commandant on December 1, 1947, and he succeeded Hesketh.
 Howley finally had free hand in dealing with the Soviets, but not before the city had suffered significantly, including some of its brightest citizens.

-There were a myriad duties to attend in trying to resurrect a very large city of millions that had been left to itself and abandoned by its former Nazi leaders.
-In trying to accomplish this he ran into many walls, not the least of which was Howley's greatest antagonist—and there were plenty to choose from—Soviet Commandant Major General Aleksandr Kotikov.
-Howley's interminable squabbles and face-offs with Kotikov are well documented.
+There were a myriad of duties to attend in trying to resurrect a large city that housed millions that had been left to itself and abandoned by its former Nazi leaders.
+In trying to accomplish this he ran into many obstacles, not the least of which was Howley's main antagonist—and there were plenty to choose from—Soviet Commandant Major General Aleksandr Kotikov.
+Howley's interminable squabbles and face-offs with Kotikov are documented in detail.

 Lucius D. Clay pinning star on Brigadier General Howley, April, 1949.

 As commandant of the U.S. Sector of Berlin, Howley was finally promoted to brigadier general in March, 1949.
 In this he was decorated personally by his superior, General Clay, U.S. Military Governor for Germany and commander-in-chief of the European Command.

 G.P.
 Putnam's Sons, publisher of Berlin Command, put it best, "Frank Howley was a hard-hitting Philadelphia advertising man before he went on active duty with the Army.
 Tough-minded, brilliant, never giving an inch, he was magnificently suited to face the Russians day after day during the four years he served as deputy and commander of the U.S. forces in besieged Berlin."